tofnoob/tofnoob.github.io/weapons/weapons.md

 - Dimensional Trials (quick battle), but it means less vitality for gear & awakening materials
 - Artificial Island - buy weekly from the Exchange Shop (blue van) in the base via Energy Materials tab
 - Tianhe Bazaar - Master Tang using Dominium currency
-- Joy Square - buy weekly from to Joy Square Attendant npc via Copper Bloom currency.
+- Joy Square - buy weekly from the Currency Exchange - Joy Square Attendant npc via Copper Bloom currency.
 Use the menu options Casual -> Fight the Landlord to teleport here quickly, and exchange Mira for Copper Bloom.